bitshiftnetau/vim_config/README.md

   -local runtime commands for tools like nodemon, apache, etc.
   -ctags
   -.ycm_extra_conf.py for each workspace
-  -local .vimrc file related to filetype extension
+  -local .vimrc file related to:
+    -filetype extension
+    -tags
-	-either find a way to dynamically pass in the names of include folders so that vim can include libraries.
-OR just have a new template for each kind of project
+  -either find a way to dynamically pass in the names of include folders
+	so that vim can include libraries.
+OR just have a new template for each kind of project... just include all new sdks and include paths = simple
   -lang specific linter config
 		C: splint

 Troubleshooting